Etiology of Ileus

 Other causes include

 Gastric and colonic motility disturbances after abdominal surgery are common.
+Handling of the bowel causes inflammatory processes and resultant decreased contractile activity (1).
 The small bowel is typically least affected, with motility and absorption returning to normal within hours after surgery.
-Stomach emptying is usually impaired for about 24 hours or more.
+Stomach emptying is usually impaired for approximately 24 hours or more.
 The colon is often most affected and may remain inactive for 48 to 72 hours or more.

 Symptoms and Signs of Ileus